project-oak/tink-rust/README.md

 This repository holds an in-progress Rust port of Google's [Tink cryptography library](https://github.com/google/tink).

+Note that this repository does not implement cryptographic functionality itself; the underlying cryptographic operations are provided by the [RustCrypto](https::github.com/github/RustCrypto) crates.
+Instead, this repo focuses on making those cryptographic operations available via the Tink API.

+**This repo is under construction** and so details of the API and the code may change without warning.

 ## Disclaimer

 This is not an officially supported Google product.